 Expect plenty of heat and humidity during the summer peak season, which can be a nightmare for small kids.
 Disney has done a great job putting the lines for many rides under the shade or in air-conditioned areas; plus, you can cope by riding a "wet ride" to cool down or by visiting the parks in the morning and evening, and staying at the hotel pool during the day.

 Summertime often brings thunderstorms but the rain rarely lasts long, and cools things down.
 Bring plastic ponchos, or buy the Mickey poncho on the spot.
 Hurricanes are rarely a problem, because Orlando is inland.
 (See more about Florida hurricane season).

-Also affecting best times to visit is visitor volume: i.e. when are the parks least crowded and most crowded?
+Also affecting best times to visit is visitor volume, so it's handy to know when are the parks least crowded and most crowded?
 For example, the end of April, after Spring Break, has moderate attendance; January and early February, and fall months, have low attendance.

 Best Bets for When to Visit Disney World

-Many fans have praised the period between Thanksgiving and Christmas as a top time to visit, with the parks decorated for Christmas, but not much in the way of crowds.
-Seems like too many people may be in on this secret, though; Mousesavers' authors have reported heavy crowds.
-Be aware, too, that the Magic Kingdom closes early some nights, and weather may be too cool for the water parks.
+Many fans have praised the period between Thanksgiving and Christmas as a top time to visit.
+Be aware that the Magic Kingdom may close early some nights, and weather may be too cool for the water parks.
 Still, this remains a recommended time for enjoying the park decorations before peak season.